knowflo/knowflo/README.md

-# Knowflo
+# Knowflow

-Knowflo is a super basic Q&A platform for public and private groups.
+Knowflow is a super basic Q&A platform for public and private groups.
 It was developed (in a hurry!) to facilitate knowledge sharing for a couple small communities.